PerfunctoryOrator/chess/README.md

 # Online Chess Platform

-This repository contains the source code for an online chess platform developed as a school project.
+This repository contains the source code for an online chess platform developed as an experiment.
 The platform offers an interactive chess-playing experience directly in the browser.

 ## Features